 4. No PCR Amplification (PCR-Free)

-The Nanopore Advantage: Simplest library prep, real-time sequencing (see data as it’s generated), ultra-long reads (>100 kb, sometimes >1 Mb), portable devices (MinION is USB-sized).
+The Nanopore Advantage: Simplest library prep, real-time sequencing (watch data generation live), ultra-long reads (>100 kb, sometimes >1 Mb), portable devices (MinION is USB-sized).

 Key Advantages: Ultra-long reads, fastest library prep, portable sequencing, real-time results, native DNA sequencing